Ripon Mondol

-Ripon Mondol (born 21 March 2003) is a Bangladeshi cricketer, who is a right arm medium bowler.
-He plays for Dhaka Division cricket team in domestic cricket.
-He made his international debut for the Bangladesh cricket team in 2023.
+Mohammad Ripon Mondol (born 21 March 2003) is a Bangladeshi cricketer who plays for the Bangladesh national team as a right-arm medium bowler.
+He represents Dhaka Division in domestic cricket and Rajshahi Warriors in the Bangladesh Premier League.
+Mondol was part of the Bangladeshi team that won the bronze medal at the 2022 Asian Games.

-Early career
+Career

+Youth

-In December 2021, he was named in Bangladesh's squad for the 2022 ICC Under-19 Cricket World Cup.
+In December 2021, Mondol was named in Bangladesh's squad for the 2022 U19 World Cup.
 He took 14 wickets in that tournament, and was named in the ICC's Most Valuable Team of the Tournament.

-Domestic career
+Domestic

-He made his List A debut on 15 March 2022, for Shinepukur Cricket Club in the 2021–22 Dhaka Premier Division Cricket League.
+Mondol made his List A debut on 15 March 2022, for Shinepukur Cricket Club in the 2021–22 Dhaka Premier Division Cricket League.
 He was named as the player of the match in the match against Rupganj Tigers Cricket Club on 2 April 2022.
 He made his first-class debut on 10 October 2022, for Dhaka Division in the 2022–23 National Cricket League.

 In November 2022, he was selected to play for Rangpur Riders following the players' draft in the 2022–23 Bangladesh Premier League.
 He made his Twenty20 debut on 8 February 2023, for Rangpur Riders in that tournament.

-International career
+International

-In September 2023, he was selected to play for Bangladesh in the 2023 Asian Games.
-He made his Twenty20 International (T20I) debut on 4 October 2023, against Malaysia.
+In September 2023, Mondol was selected to play for Bangladesh in the Asian Games.
+He made his Twenty20 International debut on 4 October 2023, against Malaysia.

+Personal life

+Mondol was born on 21 March 2003 in Gazipur, in a Muslim family to father Babu Mondol and mother Asma Mondol.